-We have open house Thursday evenings at 7:00PM until around 9:00PM depending on how busy things are.
+We have open house Saturdays at 10:00 AM until around Noon depending on how busy things are.
 This is the best time to get a tour because there are volunteers that show up specifically to give tours and help people join.
 No appointment is necessary.
 We hope to see you there!

 There are usually members around evenings and weekends.
 Some of those members might be willing to give a tour or help people join, others might not be willing.
 Please be respectful if you drop by at a random time (anyone you talk to, you're essentially distracting them from doing what they came here to do).